kc-frost/delivery-mileage-tracker/README.md

 track your miles per delivery!

 ## special thanks to...
-[this](https://www.reddit.com/r/shortcuts/comments/aafe5e/update_a_google_sheet_with_your_expenses/) reddit post for making me realize i can do something like this with google apps scripts and ios shortcuts, <br /> and [this](https://www.reddit.com/r/shortcuts/comments/a1h441/how_to_share_shortcuts_without_an_icloud_link/) post for giving me an alternative way to share shortcuts w/o using icloud links
+[this](https://www.reddit.com/r/shortcuts/comments/aafe5e/update_a_google_sheet_with_your_expenses/) reddit post for making me realize i can do something like this with google apps scripts and iOS shortcuts, <br /> and [this](https://www.reddit.com/r/shortcuts/comments/a1h441/how_to_share_shortcuts_without_an_icloud_link/) post for giving me an alternative way to share shortcuts w/o using iCloud links

 ## features
 - tracks: